Belfort terms

 The word belfort is derived from French beffroi, from Old French berfroi, in turn derived from Old Dutch *bergfriþu “peacekeeper” Bergfried, from Primal Germanic *bergan “to mountain, to preserve” and *friþuz “peace, protection.”
 Through folk etymological redistribution, beffroi was transformed into belfort in the 13th century, from bel “bell” and fort “fortress, fortification.”

 1. Also: belfroot.
 From the 13th century, a belfry is a bell tower attached to or near a town hall or market hall.
 These bell towers are especially common in prosperous Flanders.
 In height, they closely resemble the towers of churches; this is deliberately chosen as a symbol of urban freedom and power.
-After all, until that time, only the monarchs and the church had the money to finance such buildings/buildings.
+After all, until that time, only the princes and the church had the money to finance this type of building/additions.

 In addition, the belfry sometimes has significance as a fortification.
 (Source: joostdevree.nl)